kawai125/NativeStringCollections/README.md

         void Clear();

         /// <summary>
-        /// when you returned 'false', the AsyncTextFileLoader discontinue calling the 'ParseLine()' and jump to calling 'PostReadProc()'.
+        /// when you returned 'false', the AsyncTextFileLoader discontinue calling the 'ParseLines()'
+        /// and jump to calling 'PostReadProc()'.
         /// </summary>
-        /// <param name="line">the string of a line.</param>
+        /// <param name="lines"></param>
         /// <returns>continue reading lines or not.</returns>
-        bool ParseLine(ReadOnlyStringEntity line);
+        bool ParseLines(NativeStringList lines);

         /// <summary>
         /// called every time at last on reading file.